CyberKMZ/Nim-Reverse-Shell/README.md

 ## Compilation
-* For Linux, we compile the nim reverse shell with the following command:
+* For Linux, you can compile the nim reverse shell with the following command:
 ```bash
 nim c -d:nodebug revshell.nim
 ```

-* For Windows, we compile the nim reverse shell with the following commmnd:
+* For Windows, you can compile the nim reverse shell with the following commmnd:
 ```bash
 nim c -d:mingw --app:gui revshell.nim
 ```